jonlpersson/ed-latimore/site/_posts/2022-07-18-a-personal-blog-teaches-you-how-to-build-an-email-list.md

 The easiest way to avoid this problem is by ensuring that your subject lines make people want to open your emails.
 The easiest way to do this is to ensure that your subject lines touch on one of the Four C’s.

-### Cheap&nbsp;
+### Cheap

 People are more motivated by the avoidance of loss rather than the potential of gain.
 In psychology, this is called “Loss aversion bias.”
 Your headlines will generally do better if you show people how to shield themselves from suffering rather than increase their level of enjoyment.

-“How To Avoid Dehydration” will get more viewers than “How To Stay Hydrated” even though they express the same idea. &nbsp;
+“How To Avoid Dehydration” will get more viewers than “How To Stay Hydrated” even though they express the same idea.

-### Comfort&nbsp;
+### Comfort

 This is the natural extension of pain avoidance.
 It’s not so much that people would rather avoid loss than chase gain.
-It’s more so that both take energy, and only one is coupled with an immediate benefit—relieving pain felt.&nbsp;
+It’s more so that both take energy, and only one is coupled with an immediate benefit—relieving pain felt.

 People’s loss aversion decreases in direct proportion to how quickly the benefits of potential gain are experienced.
 People will pay attention if you can promise to make something easier, faster, and more pleasant without additional risk or effort.

 “The Easiest Way To Lose 10 Lbs in 10 Days” will get more readers than “The Slow And Steady Way To Lose 10 Lbs in 10 Weeks,” although the latter is likely much safer and more reasonable.

-### Competition&nbsp;
+### Competition

 Competition is one of the driving forces of evolution.
 Whether it’s two people competing for a mate or a promotion, there’s always the desire to outperform and dominate others.
 Make your headlines appear that you have the secret to victory.

-### Community&nbsp;
+### Community

 Relationships are another natural motivator we can’t shake.
 Whether being more popular or getting a girl, people will pay attention if they believe you can improve their social status.

 Competition and community appeal to the main goals of any human.
 When you strip away our fancy technology, humans still operate on their basic desires: to survive and reproduce.
-This is why headlines and content centered around those ideas do so well.&nbsp;
+This is why headlines and content centered around those ideas do so well.

 These four play on biological needs we can’t shake.
 Your engagement will skyrocket if you understand your niche and play your cards right.